 Not if you have the right lawyer.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA, we offer a free case consultation to anyone who wants to learn about their rights to receive compensation for injuries and losses arising out of a Boston boating accident.
-In that consultation, a knowledgeable legal professional from our team learns about the facts of an accident and the parties involved, and performs an initial assessment of the injured individual’s legal rights and whether our firm can help.
+At Dolman Law Group Accident Injury Lawyers, PA, we offer a free case consultation to anyone who wants to learn about their rights to receive compensation for injuries and losses arising out of a Boston boating accident.
+In that consultation, a knowledgeable legal professional from our team learns about the facts of an accident and the parties involved, and performs an initial assessment of the injured individual's legal rights and whether our firm can help.

 In cases that we take involving Boston boating accidents, our team virtually always represents clients on a contingent fee basis.
 That means we work in exchange for a percentage of any money we secure on our clients' behalf.
 We do not charge our clients money up-front for attorney's fees, and we do not bill them by the hour for our legal services.
 We only get paid if our clients get paid, which makes hiring us a win-win.